Reoptimize-Systems/rnfoundry/common/multibody/MBDyn/doc/sphinx/index.rst

 MBDyn Matlab Toolbox
 ********************

-The MBDyn Matalb Toolbox is a suite of tools for interacting with MBDyn from matlab.
+The MBDyn Matlab Toolbox is a suite of tools for interacting with MBDyn from Matlab code.

 `MBDyn`_ is a free Multibody Dynamics analysis software, released under GNU's GPL 2.1 developed at the Dipartimento di Scienze e Tecnologie